Congress of the Humanities and Social Sciences

 This event is free and open to campus and community.

-How does the study of the humanities and storytelling relate to health care education and the experience of patient care?
+Have you or anyone you know experienced chronic or acute illness?
+How does the art of storytelling work to improve health care education and the experience of patient care?
 In what ways are doctors, patients and other health professionals storytellers?
-How can faculty, students, and staff across the disciplineswork together to produce collaborative, empathetic approaches to person-centred care through creative methods of teaching, research, and community-based work?
-Learn more about Stories of Illness & Health
+How can researchers, educators, students, and members of the greater public work together to produce compassionate approaches to patient-centred care?